h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

 ### Fairness & Bias

 Fairness in Machine Learning & AI has been a critical focus for many practitioners and industries.
 The goal at its core is quite simple: ensure your models are not treating one population or group worse than another.
 However, upon further review, this task becomes more complicated to verify because fairness is not a term with an agreed-upon legal definition.
-Any data science practitioner should strive for their models to be as ‘fair’ as possible, not just from an ethics perspective but also risk and regulatory perspective.

-**Note**: If the theory of fairness and ethics in AI interests you, we have listed some of our favorite resources below on the topic that dives much deeper.

-One critically important note is the concept of “Bias.”
 In colloquial terms, bias tends to imply that a person has a slightly incorrect or exaggerated opinion on a subject matter based on their personal experience, whether or not that represents the truth.
 Frequently the term will be used this way in Machine Learning as well.
 However, it is important to understand bias in a statistical term with a different meaning as well.

 ‘In statistics, the **bias** (or **bias function**) of an estimator is the difference between this estimator's expected value and the true value of the parameter being estimated.
 An estimator or decision rule with zero bias is called **unbiased**.
 In statistics, "bias" is an **objective** property of an estimator.’[1]